DrafaKiller/EventEmitter-dart/README.md

 // Integer: 42
 ```

-To remove a specific listener, you can store and use the subscription to stop it.
+To remove a specific listener, you can use the subscription to stop it.
 ```dart
 final subscription = events.on('message', ... ));
 subscription.cancel();